 Knowing which approach your company uses serves as a lens to focus the strategic decisions and investments to be made.
 For example, a product leader would invest more heavily in innovation processes and ensuring the company gets product to market before the competition.

-For example, this process-focused strategy highlights a three- to six-year plan for a new CIO.
+For example, using the illustration shown, this process-driven strategy highlights a three- to six-year plan for a new CIO.

-This article has been updated from the original, published on October 20, 2016, to reflect new events, conditions or research.
+This article has been updated from an earlier version, published in April 2019, to reflect new events, conditions or research.